Authority Under Scrutiny: “On the Record” Communications Training for Executives

 Content alone does not determine how an interview is received.
 Years of reviewing broadcast tape reveal something else: posture, pacing, eye contact, hand movement, and vocal tone often carry as much weight as words.

 On the Record addresses those habits directly.
-Leaders practice maintaining composure under interruption.
+Participants practice maintaining composure under interruption.
 They refine cadence so their key points land.
 They learn how stillness can project steadiness and how controlled gestures can reinforce clarity.
 These adjustments are small, but on camera or on stage, they are powerful.

 How Can You Prepare for High-Stakes Moments?